ailequal/dotfiles/linux/README.md

 ## info

-This little guide is my reference when I am setting up a new machine with GNU/Linux (not exactly a standard dotfile).
+This little guide is my reference when I am setting up a new machine with GNU/Linux.

 ## steps